Caesarstone® Health & Safety

-Caesarstone quartz surfaces are in use today in many environments that require the strictest standards of cleanliness and sterility and in millions of homes around the world.
+Caesarstone quartz surfaces are used today in many domestic and commercial environments and meet the strictest standards and requirements of hygiene and sterility.

-The health risk lies in the processing procedure, if performed not in accordance with safety legal requirements, and not in the surfaces themselves.
+The health risk lies in the fabricating process (such as cutting, sawing and polishing engineered stone), if performed not in accordance with safety and legal requirements – and not in the surfaces themselves.

-A small amount of silica dust could be produced during installation or repair of Caesarstone quartz surfaces in the end user’s home.
-This poses no health threat to the end user such as silicosis and other fatal diseases caused by silica dust, which are developed only as a result of ongoing occupational exposure to silica dust.
-Silicosis is purely an occupational disease..
+A small amount of silica dust may be generated during installation or repair of Caesarstone quartz surfaces in the end user’s home, provided that installation is being performed according to state specific requirements for appropriate safety controls.
+However, this poses no health threat to the end user, since diseases related to silica dust develop only as a result of unprotected and uncontrolled ongoing occupational exposure to silica dust.
+Silicosis is purely an occupational disease.

-Does Caesarstone meet industry standards for health and environment?
+Does Caesarstone meet industry standards for health and the environment?

-Caesarstone always complies and collaborates with regulatory organizations to ensure that our countertops meet with strict international safety standards for consumer use – whether for admiring or eating.
-Our countertops are approved by the NSF (National Sanitation Foundation) for contact with food and bear other strict certificates and accreditations of regulatory and safety standards bodies including Greenguard (which ensures that a product has met some of the world’s most rigorous and comprehensive standards for low emissions of volatile organic compounds (VOCs) into indoor air).
+Caesarstone always complies and collaborates with regulatory organizations to ensure that our benchtops meet with strict international safety standards for consumer use – whether for admiring or eating.
+Our benchtops are approved by the NSF (National Sanitation Foundation) for contact with food and bear other strict certificates and accreditations of regulatory and safety standards bodies including Greenguard, which ensures that a product has met some of the world’s most rigorous and comprehensive standards for low emissions of volatile organic compounds (VOCs) into indoor air.

-Caesarstone quartz surfaces maintain the most stringent industry standards for health and environment, as listed below, and presented on the Caesarstone web site.
+Caesarstone quartz surfaces maintain the most stringent industry standards for health and environment, as listed below, and as presented on the Caesarstone website.